isabella232/ml-grid-docs/app/posts/s3-results/3-0-optimization-model/3-0-0-index.md

 layout: post.html
 ---

-To test many different combinations of model hyperparameters, we used the Hyperopt library to automate the hyperparameter search and tracked each model in Tensorboard.
+To test many different combinations of model hyperparameters, we used the Hyperopt library and the tracked each model's performance in Tensorboard.
 The full list of possible hyperparameters is available in `config.py`, but some of the most important examples include the optimization scheme, learning rate, and non-linear activation function.
 By visualizing model loss and performance on the held-out test data, this allowed us to pick the highest performing model of about 125 trained models tested throughout the early stages of this project.

 <figure class="align-center">